songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 ## Making Decisions

 There are two types of decision in the decider system: single decision and multi-decision.
-Single decision represents a decision made on one given dimension, e.g. awareness or disk threshold.
-While multi-decision is a decision container which contains a list of child decisions.
-Let's take a closer look on both of them.
+A single decision represents a decision made on one given dimension, e.g. awareness or disk threshold.
+While a multi-decision represents a decision container which contains a list of child decisions.
+Let's take a closer look into both of them.

 ### Single Decision

-`DiskThresholdDecider` is a good example for making a single decision.
+`DiskThresholdDecider` is a good example of making a single decision.
 Inside the method for shard allocation
 (`canAllocate(...)`), first of all, it retrieves the settings from the class member `diskThresholdSettings` for the low and high thresholds, then it retrieves the disk